dojo/dojo.io/site/source/tutorials/vdom_abstractions.md

 ## `v` for vDOM

-Dojo's virtual DOM function expects to receive the tag name, properties, and children as its three arguments.
-Only the tag name is required and other arguments may be ommitted as long as properties and children are called in that order.
+Dojo 2's virtual DOM function expects to receive the tag name, properties, and children as its three arguments.
+Only the tag name is required and other arguments may be omitted as long as properties and children are called in that order.

 ```ts
 v('article');